EllaimA/DataStructure_Lab3/README.md

 If the Frequency_List file is missing, the program will generate a frequency list based on the input string first, then parse input files.

-Notice: Currently, the output directory contains output files we generated.
+Notice 1: Currently, the output directory contains output files we generated.
 To see the generation process, please delete files in the output directory first, then run the program.
+Notice 2: Our resolve tie is integrated in HuffmanNode class: __lt__(self, other): and PriorityQueue:sorted